jmquigley/util.fixture/README.md

 Instantiation of the class returns an object with the following attributes:

 - `.basedir` - the root temporary directory for all tests.
 This can be changed as an option to the function constructor
-- `.cleanup()` - removes the temporary directory and all artifacts copied there.
-Generally this would be used at the end of a test.
+- `.cleanup()` - static method on the class that removes the base directory and and all artifacts copied there.
+Generally this would be used at the end of ALL testing.
+In [ava] this would be done in the `test.after.always` function.
 - `.dir` - the location of the temporary directory created for this fixture.
 - `.files` - an array of files that were found within the fixture and placed into the temporary `.dir`.
 - `.obj` - if the fixture contains `obj.json` or a JSON file named by the `dataFile` option, then it is parsed and the contents of that JSON are stored here.
 The JSON file will go through template replacement before it is parsed.
 - `.src` - the absolute directory path for the fixture files.
+- `.toString()` - returns a string that shows the internal representation of the fixture.
+It will show all of these attributes and the options that were passed to the class when it was instantiated.

 ## Template Data Variables
 The following are template variables that automatically added to the variable expansion list (templateData).